adarshx01/Nexus/README.md

 # Res-QReady

 Res-QReady is an innovative disaster management platform designed to revolutionize how communities prepare for and respond to emergencies.
-This project brings together a dedicated team of experts, including Adarsh Vishwakarma, Sajad Hussain, Ruvais, and Abinash Singh, who are committed to creating a solution that empowers individuals and organizations to navigate through disasters effectively.

 ## Table of Contents